 – Killington, aka The Beast.
 The largest ski resort on the East Coast has a ton of things to do in the summer: downhill mountain bike, hiking trails, ATV, Segway, the Wrecktangle, and for golfers: the golfboard!

 Outdoorsy?
 Rent a bike in town, pack a picnic prepared by your favorite innkeepers at the Woodstocker B&B. Warm up on the bike trail through town, down by the river behind Billings Farm, then ramp it up and explore the bike trails on Mount Peg.
 Later this summer, take it a notch up at Elemental Bike Park, scheduled to open at the Suicide Six Ski area late July: six miles of bike trails accessible by the resort’s new quad chairlift.

 In the mood for some pampering?
 Try First Impressions, Splendid Chaos, or the Spa at the Woodstock Inn and Resort.

 There is much more to do in Woodstock, but we think that’s a pretty solid start.

 Woodstock, VT: your ideal getaway

-Top TWELVE Things to do in Woodstock, Vermont during the Winter Enjoy Woodstock’s main Winter events: Wassail Parade.
-Photo: Woodstock Chamber of Commerce 1- Wassail weekend The 2nd Saturday in December, the whole town comes together to celebrate the...read more
+Enjoy Woodstock’s main Winter events: Wassail Parade.
+Photo: Woodstock Chamber of Commerce 1- Wassail weekend The 2nd Saturday in December, the whole town comes together to celebrate the opening of the holiday season with a horse-drawn carriage parade in...read more

 Woodstock, “one of the prettiest small town in America” puts on a show early December.
 Join us for some Winter Wonderland Magic during Wassail Weekend in Woodstock.
-Complete with twinkly lights, carol singing, carriage parades, live music, and so much...read more
+Complete with twinkly lights, carol singing, carriage parades, live music, and so much more, this 19th...read more